-Protecting the health and safety of employees at the Texas A&M University-Corpus Christi is crucial to the continued success of our mission to promote a healthy and safe setting in which to conduct research, teaching and organizational activities.
+Protecting the health and safety of all at Texas A&M University-Corpus Christi is crucial to the continued success of our mission to promote a healthy and safe setting in which to conduct research, teaching and organizational activities.
 The Occupational Health Program (OHP) is managed by Environmental, Health & Safety.

-The Texas A&M University-Corpus Christi’s Occupational Health Program is intended to identify those employees to be included in the OHP and through proper risk assessment, medical surveillance, treatment, and training provide the necessary preventative measures to ensure a safe and healthy work environment at no cost to the employee.
+The Texas A&M University-Corpus Christi’s Occupational Health Program is intended to identify those individuals to be included in the OHP and, through proper risk assessment, medical surveillance, treatment, and training, provide the necessary preventative measures to ensure a safe and healthy work environment at no cost to the employee.

 Texas A&M University-Corpus Christi Occupational Health Program enrollment is required for all individuals who work directly or indirectly with patients, human tissues or wastes; pathogens; animals, animal tissues or wastes; chemicals; sources of radiation; physical hazards; and those who are identified in the Bloodborne Pathogens Exposure Control Plan.Examples include: